 Of the three, the Forastero is the most common.
 It is the hardiest of the chocolate trees and its cacao nuts are also said to have the least complex flavors.
 Forastero beans are said to account for about 85% of the total cacao bean production and are used mostly in mass produced chocolates or blended with the Criollo or Trinitario beans.

 Unfortunately most chocolate companies know nothing about where their chocolate comes from.
 The farmers sell to brokers, who in turn sell to bigger brokers and the chocolatier is far removed from this process.
-This opens the door for abuse both in terms of the workers, which in many cases involve child slave labor and to the environment, which leads to the degradation of the land and water.
+This opens the door for abuse both in terms of the workers, which in many cases involve child slave labor and to the environment, leading to the degradation of the land and water.
 It appears the chocolate trade is, in many cases, still stuck in colonial times.
-We hope to bring you more on this in the future, but here are some links to learn more about the chocolate trade.
+We hope to bring you more on this in the future, but we've included a few links below to learn more about the chocolate trade.

 If you want to ensure the integrity as well as the taste of the chocolate you consume, look for chocolatiers who control their chocolate from the plantation right on to the finished product, a recent concept that is referred to as bean to bar.

 Chocolate gained a reputation as a sensual food because it is one of the rare foods that envelops all of the senses, and you can use all of your senses to judge if your chocolate is a high quality chocolate, yes, even your sense of hearing!